YoeriW/Edit-This-Cookie/Privacy.md

-Privacy Policy for EditThisCookie
+Privacy Policy for EditThisCookie (fork)

 Effective Date: 04-12-2024

 Introduction

-EditThisCookie (“we”, “our”, “us”) is committed to protecting your privacy.
+EditThisCookie (fork) (“we”, “our”, “us”) is committed to protecting your privacy.
 This Privacy Policy explains how we handle user data when you use our extension, which is available on the Chrome Web Store.

 Data Collection and Use